IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 document (as specified in {{format}}).
 Future assignments require Standards Action {{!RFC8126}}, via a
 Standards Track RFC document.

+Since these flags apply to an IPv6 Router Advertisement Option, IANA is asked to place this registry under the existing "Internet Control Message Protocol version 6 (ICMPv6) Parameters" page, as well as providing a link on the new "Provisioning Domains (PvDs)" page.

 ## PvD JSON Media Type Registration